 - Always buy PIP coverage (personal injury protection) which is no-fault insurance that will cover medical expenses and 80% of your lost wages and some medical expenses, up to the amount of coverage you purchase.
 PIP is relatively inexpensive!
 Do not waste your money on Med Pay.
 If your agent suggests MedPay, get a new agent.

-Board certification helps insure that the citizens of Texas receive the highest quality legal services.
+Board certification helps ensure that the citizens of Texas receive the highest quality legal services.
 The Texas Board of Legal Specialization was created by the Supreme Court of Texas, and the Board members are appointed by the President of the State Bar of Texas.

 The Board administers the program through which an attorney may demonstrate special competence in the field of Personal Injury Trial Law.
-A board certified attorney must have tried at least 10 contested civil cases as lead counsel (five of which must have been personal injury jury trials).
+A board-certified attorney must have tried at least 10 contested civil cases as lead counsel (five of which must have been personal injury jury trials).
 Learn More